kubeflow/website/content/docs/fairing/gcp-ai-platform-notebook.md

 +++
-title = "Train and Deploy on GCP from an AI Platform Notebook" description = "Use Kubeflow Fairing to train and deploy a model on Google Cloud Platform (GCP) from a notebook that is hosted on Google Cloud AI Platform" weight = 35
+title = "Train and Deploy on GCP from an AI Platform Notebook" description = "Use Kubeflow Fairing to train and deploy a model on Google Cloud Platform (GCP) from a notebook that is hosted on Google AI Platform" weight = 35
 +++

-This guide introduces you to using [Kubeflow Fairing][fairing-repo] to train and deploy a model to Kubeflow on [Google Kubernetes Engine (GKE)][gke] and [Google AI Platform][ai-platform].
+This guide introduces you to using [Kubeflow Fairing][fairing] to train and deploy a model to Kubeflow on [Google Kubernetes Engine (GKE)][gke] and [Google AI Platform][ai-platform].
 As an example, this guide uses a notebook that is hosted on [AI Platform Notebooks][ai-notebooks] to demonstrate how to: